 If you’ve been umming and ahhing over the cost of mixing get in contact with me (0424 579 416) and I’ll give you the skinny on what you need to spend to get your tracks sounding outstanding.

-Not on the Gold Coast?
+Not on the Sunshine Coast?
 I can still help you with your mixes where ever you are in Australia or the world with my online mixing services.